tintoy/docker-machine-driver-terraform/README.md

 ## Building the driver

-If you'd rather run from source, simply run `make install` and you're good to go.
+If you'd rather run from source, run `make dev` and then `source ./use-dev-driver.sh`.
+You're good to go :)

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed instructionsabout building / modifying the driver.